JuliaLang/julia/README.md

    b.
 To delete existing binaries of `julia` and all its dependencies,
       delete the `./usr` directory _in the source tree_.

-3. If you've updated MacOS recently, be sure to run `xcode-select --install` to update the command line tools.
+3. If you've updated macOS recently, be sure to run `xcode-select --install` to update the command line tools.
    Otherwise, you could run into errors for missing headers and libraries, such as
    ```ld: library not found for -lcrt1.10.6.o```.